What is Stetson University doing to help address issues related to climate change and environment? How are we acting as responsible stewards?

 The Environmental Sustainability Fellow Scholarship is open to high school students for the upcoming school year, and students from all majors and cultural backgrounds are welcome to apply.

 The Gillespie Museum has been a center for earth and environmental science education on campus and in the community for six decades.
 It houses a historic mineral collection, with nearly a thousand of its 15,000 specimens on display in changing exhibits.
-This page includes general information for the Gillespie Museum as well as exhibits, events, Science Cafes, the Seed Library, the Pollinator Project and the Volusia Sandhill Ecosystem.
+Updates and information are also posted on Facebook.
+The Gillespie website includes general information as well as exhibits, events, Science Cafes, the Seed Library, the Pollinator Project and the Volusia Sandhill Ecosystem.

 Stetson Dining, in partnership with Chartwells, has many ongoing sustainable initiatives on campus, such as providing local food sourced within 150 miles and working with the Food Recovery Network club to send good food to nearby shelters instead of the landfill.
 There is also a Compass Seafood Policy to provide sustainably-sourced seafood and a Food Forum group to review current processes, determine goals for the upcoming years, and discuss barriers in order to form action plans.
 More information and details of upcoming events, such as the monthly on-campus local produce market, can be found on Stetson Dining's Facebook, Twitter and Instagram.